1.2 The CLTS FS Determines Functional Eligibility for Long-Term Support Programs

 - Provide data for national and state-level outcome measurements.

-Parent(s) should provide informed consent to participate by providing information for a functional screen functional eligibility determination.
+Parent(s) should provide informed consent to participate by providing information for a functional eligibility determination.
 This includes the requirement that all information provided must be accurate and truthful and that failure to be accurate and truthful has consequences.
-The parent(s) may refuse to provide needed information and may refuse to have a CLTS Functional Screen completed.
+Parent(s) may refuse to provide needed information and may refuse to have a CLTS FS completed.
 However, the consequence of this decision is that the child may not be able to access Medicaid and long-term support services.
-The parent(s) should also be informed that information gathered during the screening process is confidential, that information will be submitted to DHS for aggregate data analyses and that information may have an affect on their functional eligibility or ineligibility for other programs.
-No screen should be completed without the parent(s) consent.
+The parent(s) should also be informed that information gathered during the screening process is confidential, that information will be submitted to DHS for aggregate data analyses and that information may have an effect on their functional eligibility or ineligibility for other programs.
+No screen should be completed without the parental consent.

 Screening agencies shall comply with confidentiality and Health Insurance Portability and Accountability Act (HIPAA) rules and requirements, and shall obtain a signed release of information from the child's parent(s) or guardian(s) for the use of medical records, educational records and other records as appropriate before conducting the CLTS FS.
-Signed releases of information shall be included in the child's records when appropriate.
+Signed releases of information shall be included in the child's records.

 Any information collected for the screen or during the screening process is confidential.
 Information is to be treated with the same requirements for confidentiality within the current system of long-term supports.
 If one agency completes the screen but the family wants the results to be considered by another relevant long-term support system, separate consent to share confidential information may be required.

-Example: A family contacts the Family Support Program to apply for these supports and services.
-In the course of completing the screen, it appears that the child will also be COP and Medicaid Home and Community-Based Services Waiver eligible.
+Example: A family contacts CCOP to apply for these supports and services.
+In the course of completing the screen, it appears that the child will also be COP and Medicaid home and community-based services waiver eligible.
 The CLTS FS information can be shared between members of the same agency on a need-to-know basis.
-However, if the lead agency for COP or the Waiver is different, a release of information will need to be obtained from the family before access to CLTS FS information is granted to a different agency.
+However, if the lead agency for COP or the waiver is different, a release of information will need to be obtained from the family before access to CLTS FS information is granted to a different agency.
 In addition, the screener can only share with the family the screen results for the long-term support program that their agency administers.